isomerpages/nlb-curiocity/_events/Curiocity Showcase/Places of Entertainment, Recreation and Food.md

 [![Alt text for image on Isomer site](/images/sample-bb-red-house-bakery-1.jpg)](https://www.nas.gov.sg/archivesonline/photographs/record-details/b021b6b5-1162-11e3-83d5-0050568939ad)

-This bakery was a popular haunt for the residents living in area and students studying nearby.
+This bakery (left) was a popular haunt for the residents living in area and students studying nearby.
 It was famous for its signature cakes and curry puffs.
 (Photo via [National Archives of Singapore](https://www.nas.gov.sg/archivesonline/photographs/record-details/b021b6b5-1162-11e3-83d5-0050568939ad))

 **Jack's Place**